 What is Chiropractic?

-Doctors of chiropractic are healthcare professionals who view health and illness from a wholistic perspective.
+Doctors of chiropractic are healthcare professionals who view health and illness from a holistic perspective.
 Musculoskeletal structures, body function and the nervous system are closely interrelated - disturbances in one system can impact the others, affecting health and well-being.

 They believe the human body possesses an inherent ability to heal itself.
 By using non-drug, non-surgical treatment methods, body function can be restored or rehabilitated - and further disability can be prevented.